-- Touch the associated Open button on the touchscreen. - · Double-click the rear trunk button on the key fob. - Touch the rear trunk button on the mobile app. - · Press the switch located under the rear trunk's exterior handle (a valid key must be detected).
+- Approach the trunk with your phone key in your front pocket (see Hands-Free Trunk on page 26). - Touch the associated Open button on the touchscreen. - · Double-click the rear trunk button on the key fob. - · Touch the rear trunk button on the mobile app. - Press the switch located under the rear trunk's exterior handle (a valid key must be detected).

-CAUTION: Before opening the rear trunk in an enclosed area (such as a garage), ensure the opening height of the rear trunk is properly adjusted to avoid lowhanging ceilings or objects (see Adjusting Opening Height of Powered Trunk on page 25).
+CAUTION: Before opening the rear trunk in an enclosed area (such as a garage), ensure the opening height of the rear trunk is properly adjusted to avoid low-hanging ceilings or objects (see Adjusting Opening Height of Powered Trunk on page 26).